 Each group will consist of about eight students, each of whom will commit to attending the 75-minute weekly meeting for the remainder of the semester.

-Beginning Friday, September 27, 2019 there will be one group meeting 10:30–11:45 a.m. and one meeting 11:30-12:45 p.m. for the rest of the semester.
-These groups will be open to sophomore-senior Columbia College and Columbia Engineering undergraduates.
+Beginning Friday, February 14th there will be one group meeting 10:30–11:45 a.m and a later group beginning Friday, February 28th meeting from 11:30-12:45 p.m.
+These groups will be open to first-year-senior Columbia College and Columbia Engineering undergraduates.

 If you are interested in either of these groups, please complete the form below.